sterlett/sterlett/README.md

 ## Honeycomb

-This one is currently at the prototyping stage :honeybee:.
+This one is currently at the development stage :honeybee:.

 :honey_pot: Backend base \
 :honey_pot: Frontend base \